 - 1. Start the engine and allow it to warm up. - 2.
 Connect a tachometer, if your vehicle is not equipped with one. - 3.
-Make sure the watercraft is in neutral and tied off to anchor. - 4.
+Make sure the parking brake is on (if equipped), and the wheels are blocked.
+Place the automatic transmission in drive or the manual transmission in neutral. - 4.
 After adjusting the idle bypass screw, if the idle speed is lower than desired, turn the screw clockwise to speed up the rpm.
 If the idle speed is higher than desired, turn the idle screw counter-clockwise to lower the rpm.
 This adjustment should be made to both the primary and secondary screws in equal amounts, so that the throttle plates are opened the same amount.